ray-project/ray/doc/source/using-ray-with-gpu.rst

 ===================

 GPUs are well-suited to parallel computations and can provide additional speedup to your machine learning algorithms.
-Ray supports enabling GPU usage on your machine with minimal changes to syntax.
+If there are GPUs available on your machine, Ray supports enabling GPU usage with minimal changes to syntax.

 Starting Ray with GPUs
 ----------------------